 Symptom: Thick, discolored nasal discharge

 Likely cause: Cold.
 With allergies, nasal discharge is usually clear and watery.

 Likely cause: Cold.
 Allergies do not cause fever.
 An infection like a cold can.

-And don’t forget that one of the best treatments for a cold is usually rest.
+And don’t forget that two of the best treatments for a cold are usually rest and plenty of fluids.

 “Allergic Rhinitis: Causes & Risk Factors.”
-American Academy of Family Physicians. familydoctor.org/familydoctor/en/diseases-conditions/allergic-rhinitis/causes-risk-factors.html.
+American Academy of Family Physicians.
+Reviewed/updated August 2015. familydoctor.org/familydoctor/en/diseases-conditions/allergic-rhinitis/causes-risk-factors.html.

-“Common Cold – Overview.”
-National Institute of Allergy and Infectious Diseases, National Institutes of Health. www.niaid.nih.gov/topics/commonCold/Pages/overview.aspx.
+“Common Colds: Protect Yourself and Others.”
+National Institute of Allergy and Infectious Diseases, National Institutes of Health.
+Updated August 17, 2011. http://www.niaid.nih.gov/topics/commonCold/Pages/default.aspx.